What Happens If You Microwave Goat’s Cheese? (Discover the Benefits!)

 So, how are these textures affected if you microwave the goat’s cheese?

-Essentially, it’s fair to say, the heat will cause the cheese to quickly melt into a bit of a gooey mess!
+Essentially, it’s fair to say, that the heat will cause the cheese to quickly melt into a bit of a gooey mess!

 This makes it very difficult to handle, as you can imagine!